Open Science

 Resolution for Class Debate

-A scientific publication needs to consist of text, data, source code, software environment, and reviews which are all openly licensed, in open formats, checked during the submission process, and publicly available without any delay after publication.
+A scientific publication needs to consist of text, data, source code, computational software environment, and reviews which are all openly licensed, in open formats, checked during the submission process, and publicly available without any delay at the time of publication.